1005 Family and Medical Leave

 1. Compliance Management determines the employee is ineligible for FML.

-2. Compliance Management will work collaboratively with the employee’s HR Representative to designate LOA for employees who have satisfied the six (6) months of employment requirement with DHS.
+2. Compliance Management will designate a LOA for employees who have satisfied the twelve (12) months of employment requirement with DHS, if appropriate.

-4. Upon utilization of the allotted three (3) month contingent leave of absence period, Compliance Management will review updated documentation to determine the employee’s eligibility for an extended contingent leave of absence under the Catastrophic Illness exception, when appropriate.
+3. Upon exhaustion of the designated three (3) months LOA period, Compliance Management will review the updated documentation to determine the employee’s eligibility for an extended LOA under the Catastrophic Leave exception, when appropriate.

 2. Ineligible for LOA then Contingent Leave